 We are the fifth generation of Elmhirst’s to operate the farm, and are thankful for what has been passed down to us.
 For the deep roots of tradition it has provided, and for the connection to place and community that has been entrusted to our care.
 Throughout the resort and farm we have implemented many initiatives to support the tenets of sustainability.
 Here are some highlights of our stewardship:

-- Naturalized shoreline and waterfront trail controls erosion and provides wildlife habitat.
+- Naturalized shoreline and waterfront trail to control erosion and provide wildlife habitat

-- Non-invasive dockage system prevents damage to the natural lake bottom and fish spawning areas.
+- Non-invasive dockage system to prevent damage to the natural lake bottom and fish spawning areas

 - No fertilizers or herbicides are used on the resort lawn.

 - Livestock are fenced away from the lake and stream.

 - Plantings at each cottage use only native plants to the area.
 Decorative and non-native species are used in the central garden only.

 - Lake weeds are used to fertilize our vegetable gardens.

 - Over 1,000 trees have been planted to control erosion, provide shade and wind breaks, and create wildlife habitats.

 - We collect seeds from many plants in fall, and in the greenhouse we germinate and propagate annuals as well as some vegetables for planting the next spring.